panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ## 5. Fetching data

-In the previous example a simple side-effect was used: it was simply updating the document title.
+In the previous example, a simple side-effect was used: it was simply updating the document title.

-But you can encounter more complex side-effects, like fetching data. `useEffect()` is helpful to implement the data fething too.
+But you can encounter more complex side-effects, like fetching data. `useEffect()` is helpful to implement the data fetching too.

 The following component `FetchEmployeesByQuery` fetches the employees using fetch requests over the network.
 The supplied `query` property must be used to filter the fetched employees whose name contains the query: